- Published on

 Upon releasing, the feature didn't get as much usage as I had anticipated.

-The AI approach on the other hand required typing and multiple clicks.
-This uptake was disappointing, but it pushed me to extend the feature to handle even more nuanced queries for example:
+This pushed me to extend the feature to handle even more nuanced queries for example:

 "Show me all transactions with Jane that happened on weekends"